RainwayApp/rainway-sdk-csharp-examples/service-example/README.md

 The process will accept any incoming stream requests and yield remote control of the host desktop.
 You can edit the `RainwayConfig` object in Program.cs to modify this behavior.

-You can watch the logs for mention of a PeerID, and use the [Web SDK demo app](https://sdk-builds.rainway.com/demos/web/) to connect to it remotely.
+You can watch the logs for mention of a PeerID, and use the [Web SDK demo app](https://sdk-builds.rainway.com/demos/web/) (which is a hosted build created from [this repository](https://github.com/RainwayApp/rainway-sdk-web-demo)) to connect to it remotely.

 ## Running as a service
 See [Program.cs](Program.cs#L11) for a description of how the application creates an interactive process for itself when it detects that it was launched as a service.